Learn how to easily make BEAUTIFUL Easter Egg craft with doilies, markers, and paper to craft with. Download the FREE template and have fun crafting.

-Trace out an egg shape on the craft paper and have child cut it out.
-(To make a symmetrical egg fold a piece of scratch paper in half and draw half an egg, cut it out, unfold the paper, and use as a template).
+Use the egg template or trace out an egg shape on the craft paper and have the child cut it out.
+(To make a symmetrical egg fold a piece of scratch paper in half and draw half an egg, cut it out, unfold the paper, and use it as a template).

-Have child color doily with markers being careful not to rip the doily .
-Next have them carefully brush water on the doily with the paint brush so that the marker runs like water colors and set it aside to dry.
+Have the child color the doily with markers being careful not to rip the doily.
+Next, have them carefully brush water on the doily with the paintbrush so that the marker runs like watercolors and set it aside to dry.

-Little Tiger decided that after she had used marker she wanted to use water color paints on her third and fourth Easter egg.
-Can you tell which ones she used actual water color paint to decorate with and which ones she used marker and water paint?
+Little Tiger decided that after she had used marker she wanted to use watercolor paints on her third and fourth Easter eggs.
+Can you tell which ones she used actual watercolor paint to decorate with and which ones she used marker and water paint?

 Since the Easter eggs were so easy to make my kids kept requesting more craft paper eggs and doilies so be prepared–you may be making a whole basket full of eggs just like the one from the book.
 We hung our eggs on the wall for the Easter bunny to see.
 You could also turn them into lovely Easter cards by gluing them on a folded piece of paper.